hkbakke/rsync-backup/README.md

 changed blocks, so network backups are efficient and fast after the initial backup.

-rsync-backup implements a configurable current, daily, monthly and yearly scheme to reduce the number of backups when long retention times are used.
+rsync-backup implements a configurable snapshot, daily, monthly and yearly scheme to reduce the number of backups when long retention times are used.
 The storage requirements are also reduced when using such a scheme compared to rolling backups with no efficient trimming of older backups.